Updated: July 2019

 Write content in an interesting way that keeps visitors reading more.

 You make text readable.
 What’s readable?
 Readability is the appearance or perception text may be easy to consume.
 That mean placing subhead and captions for skim readers.
 Use short words, short sentences, and short paragraphs.
 Then they will spend more time after skimming content cues and clues.
-Learn more about the best readability.

 The article doesn’t reveal the hierarchy of ranking factors.
 What matters most is the summary list at the very end.
 Many will never make it there.
 It requires a lot of boring scrolling to arrive at the real pithy basics.